In Part 1 of this two-part series, I explore:

-- The ways that overuse of social media can reinforce this FOMO
+- The ways can social media reinforce this FOMO

-In addition to our mission of helping consumers to protect their online privacy with our app as well as other technologies and knowledge we offer in our blogs.
-We also promote the wise use of social media so that technology enhances positive experiences and expands the possibilities for human happiness.
-Therefore, my fellow bloggers and I write articles about the less tangible things, for example, the human mind and emotions.
+At Presence Global, our mission is to help you protect online privacy with our app as well as other technologies and knowledge we offer in our blogs.
+We also promote the wise use of social media so that technology will enhance your life and expands the possibilities for human happiness.
+I and my fellow bloggers write articles about the less tangible things, for example, the human mind and emotions.
 We create blog posts that encourage you to protect your sanity and enhance your enjoyment of life and that of your friends, family, and others.

 “Years ago, we used the internet to escape reality.
 Now we use reality to escape the internet.”

-Fear has a powerful basis in not knowing what is, and fear reinforces this not-knowing by impelling the mind to draw in—to shrink—into the psychological posture of survival mode.
-Fear almost always comes from imaginary or potential losses or harm at some time in the immediate or distant future.
-When you hear a strange sound outside your home at night or see an unclear shape in the dark, the unknown and its assumed threat is an essential ingredient of irrational fear—it’s not yet a rational fear while the thing is an unknown or merely possible.
+Fear comes from not knowing what is, and fear worsens this not-knowing by causing the mind to draw in—to shrink—to a survival posture.
+Fear usually comes from imaginary or potential losses or harm in the present or distant future.
+When you hear an unfamiliar sound outside your home or see a vague shape in the dark, the unknown and its possible threat is an essential ingredient of irrational fear—it’s not yet rational fear while the thing is an unknown or merely possible.

 Are my neighbors from another country (or religion) plotting against my family and me?
 Will I lose my job?
-Is my spouse cheating on me?
-Am I losing a loved one to a sinister mind-control cult?
-Fear on a mass scale is the most effective weapon for controlling a population and even driving it to commit unspeakable deeds because survival mode has no ethics, no moral code.
-These are great fears and are outside the scope of this article, but their basis has the same nature as FOMO.
+Is my spouse or partner cheating on me?
+Am I losing a loved one to a sinister cult?
+Fear on a mass scale is the most effective weapon for controlling a population and even driving it to commit unspeakable deeds because our survival instinct has no logic or ethics.
+These are great fears and are outside the scope of this article, but they have the same basis as FOMO.

-Very often, the fear turns out to be worse or has much worse consequences than what originally was feared.
+Very often, the fear itself turns out to be worse or brings much worse consequences than the thing that was feared.

-Although it’s true that fear can be essential for survival—for example, if you discover a hard lump under your arm or a week after a social event you have difficulty breathing and can’t smell anything, you consult a doctor—the FOMO I am describing is the imaginary loss of social standing or self-worth.
+Although it’s true that fear can be essential for survival—for example, if you discover a hard lump under your arm or one week after you attend a crowded social event you have difficulty breathing or smelling anything, you consult a doctor—the FOMO I am describing is the imaginary loss of reputation or self-worth.
 Usually, FOMO is irrational or exaggerated.
 Compared to great fears, such as existential threats (like driving into oncoming traffic) , FOMO is easy to conquer or control.

-To understand whether or how much FOMO takes away from your enjoyment of life, reflect on how much you:
+To see whether or how much FOMO sabotages you, consider whether and how much you:

-- Continually refresh your social media news feed to see what’s going on, the latest updates, and the new things that people are talking about.
+- Continually refresh your social media feed to see what’s going on, the latest updates, and the new things that people are talking about or doing.

 - Often feel the urge to know what other people are doing.
-“People” can be the people in your social network of friends, family, and professional peers at LinkedIn, or they can be celebrities, other famous people, or people you really don’t like.
+“People” can be the people in your social network, family, and professional peers at LinkedIn, or they can be celebrities, other famous people, or the people you dislike.

 - Have a persistent feeling that you’re not satisfied with yourself or your life circumstances, so you keep looking outward and fixating on what others are doing.

-- Feel that perhaps you are not accomplishing enough, especially when comparing yourself to others.
-Comparing yourself to others can be inspiring or depressing.
+- Feel that you are not accomplishing enough, especially when comparing yourself to others.
+(Comparing yourself to others can be inspiring or depressing.)

-- Are vulnerable to FOMO from advertisements or other marketing campaigns.
-Marketers purposely use FOMO to create a desire or imagined need for a product or service.
+- Feel FOMO because of advertisements or marketing campaigns.
+Advertisers and marketers consciously use FOMO to create a desire or imaginary need for their products or services.

-The joy of missing out (JOMO) is the feeling of freedom or peace of mind because you have disconnected from a source of purely self-chosen stress and are fully present in the moment.
+The joy of missing out (JOMO) is the feeling of freedom or peace of mind because you have disconnected from a source of self-chosen stress or fear and are fully present in the moment.
 JOMO is the opposite of FOMO.

-For school-age children, parents and teachers can replace FOMO with JOMO by arranging for phone-free activities such as reading, journaling, face-to-face conversations in which adults are present with the child, outdoor activities, and even practicing mindfulness meditation—yes, school age children can be taught a mindfulness technique to help them settle down (refer to “Practice mindfulness,” in Part 2: Taming FOMO Part 2 of this series on conquering FOMO).
+For school-age children, parents and teachers can replace FOMO with JOMO by arranging for phone-free activities such as reading, journaling, face-to-face conversations in which adults are truly present with the child, outdoor activities, and even practicing mindfulness meditation—yes, school-age children can be taught a mindfulness technique to help them settle down (refer to “Practice mindfulness” in Taming FOMO Part 2 of this series on conquering FOMO).